januxprobe/nano-banana-image-generator/PROMPTS.md

 ### Virtual Model Try-On
 **Template:**
 > Using Image 1 (the garment) and Image 2 (the model), create a hyper-realistic full-body fashion photo where the model is wearing the garment.
-Crucial Fit Details : The [garment_type] must drape naturally on the model's body, conforming to their posture and creating realistic folds and wrinkles.
+Crucial Fit Details : The garment in Image 1 must drape naturally on the model's body, conforming to their posture and creating realistic folds and wrinkles.
 High-Fidelity Preservation : Preserve the original fabric texture, color, and any logos from Image 1 with extreme accuracy.
 Seamless Integration : Blend the garment into Image 2 by perfectly matching the ambient lighting, color temperature, and shadow direction.
 Photography Style : Clean e-commerce lookbook, shot on a Canon EOS R5 with a 50mm f/1.8 lens for a natural, professional look.

 **Inputs:**
-- garment_type (Garment Type): T-shirt/Jacket
+- garment_image (Garment Image (Image 1)): Upload garment...
+- model_image (Model Image (Image 2)): Upload model...

 ### Professional Product Photography
 **Template:**